 Staples: White rice, brown rice, Arborio rice, red rice white pasta, whole wheat pasta, GF pasta, orzo, corn & rice penne, cous cous, wholemeal cous cous, British Quinoa

 Nuts & Seeds: walnuts, chia seeds, cashews, almonds, flax, pumpkin seeds, hazlenuts

-Herbs & Spices: Paprika, smoked paprika, ginger, curry, garam masala, salt, pepper, parsley, thyme, sage, garlic powder, cumin, coriander, tons more
+Herbs & Spices: Paprika, ginger, curry powder, garam masala, salt, pepper, parsley, thyme, sage, garlic powder, cumin, coriander, tons more